chaos-mesh/chaos-mesh/README.md

 ![Chaos Operator](./static/chaos-mesh.svg)

 Chaos Operator uses [Custom Resource Definition (CRD)](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) to define chaos objects.
-The current implementation supports three types of CRD objects for fault injection, namely PodChaos, NetworkChaos, IOChaos, and TimeChaos, which correspond to the following major actions (experiments):
+The current implementation supports four types of CRD objects for fault injection, namely PodChaos, NetworkChaos, IOChaos, and TimeChaos, which correspond to the following major actions (experiments):

 - pod-kill: The selected pod is killed (ReplicaSet or something similar may be needed to ensure the pod will be restarted).